 Like most people in my surrounding area, I have been to this airport so many times, but most of the time it’s been rushed and hectic.
 I finally had a day planned to just go and do some photography in and around the airport.
-If you are new to this site or my photography, I have a long history, or passion for, photographically documenting “aviation” in one form or another (see my aviation portfolio over here).
+If you are new to this site or my photography, I have a long history, or passion for, photographically documenting “aviation” in one form or another (see my Aviation Stories Portfolio over here).
+You can also see my Street Photography Portfolio here.

 Some day I’ve always planned on making a non-hurried trip to Atlanta Hartsfield to do some “street photography,” or people watching with a camera if you prefer, and to see some of the canopy construction updates, and to check out some of the great exhibits the AirportArt program is working on like the Evelyn Quinones exhibit.
 That day ended up being this week.